Undergraduate minors: gender, health, and healthcare equity; gender, women's, and sexuality studies; social justice

 GWSS:1002 Diversity and Power in the U.S.3 s.h.

 How the intersection of gender, race, class affects individual experience, national ideology, social institutions; interdisciplinary perspective.
-GE: Values and Culture.
+GE: Diversity and Inclusion.

 GWSS:1003 Introduction to Social Justice3 s.h.

 Introduction to principles and theories of social justice; students examine the history of influential social movements in the United States and the world in the last century; how intersectionality can create tensions between and among members of social movements; how race, class, gender, age, geography, and our bodies play a role in the application of theories of social justice.
 Same as SJUS:1001.